wp-plugins/wp-inject/readme.txt

 I will update WP Inject regularly.
 The first feature update was released only a week after the initial launch of WP Inject and more will certainly follow soon!

-I plan to add more image sources besides Flickr to the plugin in the future and eventually make it possible to inject much more than just images with WP Inject, e.g. videos, ads, products and news stories.
-Stay tuned!

 If you find any bugs please report them!
 General feedback or feature requests are also welcome.